UPDATE- The tips for Duke Fuqua’s 2012 MBA Application are now available online. Please post questions or comments to the new post.

 In an effort to identify, engage, and foster the development of future leaders of consequence, the Admissions Committee would like to get to know our applicants in a more holistic manner.
 We would like to know who you are, what has shaped you into the person you are today, and how you hope to impact both Duke and the communities of which you will be a part in the future.
 The essays are your opportunity to convey that to us.
 Please be open, genuine, and passionate.
 Share with us what makes you a dynamic, multi-dimensional person.

 What role in the world would you like to assume?
 Where would you like to have impact?
 What cause is important to you?
 Where have you contributed in the past?
-When answering the essays below, keep in mind that this is more about vision, values, and life goals than strictly professional goals.
-Also keep in mind Duke’s “globally distributed” campus and its emphasis on the connections between business and non-business disciplines.
+When answering the essays below, keep in mind Duke’s “globally distributed” campus and its emphasis on the connections between business and non-business disciplines.

-Similar to last year’s first short question, Duke is asking you to connect the dots between your past experiences your future goals and show how their MBA program will bridge the gap between the two.
+Similar to last year’s first question, Duke is asking you to connect the dots between an influential experience or two and your future goals.
 (For different ideas on structuring goals essays, click on the link).
+Duke saves “Why Duke” for a separate question.

 I don’t think I can overemphasize the importance of this essay in establishing your credibility as a serious candidate.
 I know I have harangued you regularly about the importance of goals in MBA admissions, and I am doing it again.
-Just keep in mind that this essay will reveal whether you have done your homework — personal introspection, career networking, and school research — or not, as the case may be.
+Just keep in mind that this essay will reveal whether you have done your homework — personal introspection and career networking or not, as the case may be.

-This is a more detailed version of last years 2nd essay with the added request regarding your research on Duke.
-Based on your research, what are you going to add to Team Fuqua?
+Show that you have done your homework about Duke’s deeply collaborative culture.
+Where do you intend to contribute.
+Where have your past non-professional commitments prepared you to contribute at Fuqua?
 Is it an enthusiastic commitment to Habitat for Humanity, a local environmental cause, your church, or a hobby, sport, or art form?
-Is it an unusual personal background?
+Is it an unusual aspect of your personal background?
 Perhaps, overcoming distinctive challenges?
 And then how will this unique facet cause you to contribute at Duke?
 Will it lead to involvement in a specific club or Fuqua project?
 Interest in a particular program?
-Again show your knowledge of Fuqua as well as fit between you and the program.
+Show your knowledge of Fuqua as well as fit between you and the program.

 Optional Essay (not required)